Rutherford’s Legacy – the birth of nuclear physics in Manchester

 Between 1914 and 1919 Rutherford conducted many experiments at the University by bombarding nitrogen gas with alpha particles.
 These experiments indicated that penetrating radiation was emitted that Rutherford hypothesised might be the nucleus of a hydrogen atom.

-It was with these first experiments that Rutherford and his team became the first in history to initiate an artificial nuclear reaction.
+It was with these first experiments that Rutherford and his team became the first in history to initiate an artificial nuclear reaction, with Blackett later revealing the reaction mechanism.
 We now also know that the hydrogen nucleus emitted was actually a subatomic particle, now called the proton.

 Prof Sean Freeman, Professor of Nuclear Physics and Head of the School of Physics & Astronomy at the University, explains: ‘“Splitting the atom” is not a particularly good description of this work, given the detailed picture of the reaction revealed later by Blackett."

 Essentially, this discovery created the modern field of nuclear physics right here in Manchester